 “Sales volumes retreated by 28% and 24% for the quarter and nine months respectively compared to the same period last year.
 The stores are reasonably stocked despite challenges in supply chain arising from shortages of foreign currency,” said Meikles Limited company secretary Thabani Mpofu, in a trading update for the quarter and nine months ended December 2019.

-“Trading during the quarter ended December 2019 was impacted by weak domestic demand as high inflation continued to erode disposable incomes.
+“Trading during the quarter ended December 2019 was impacted by weak domestic demand as high inflation continued to erode disposable incomes and passive income for families.
 In addition, shortages of foreign currency as well as intermittent supply of both fuel and electricity disrupted production and availability of goods in the economy.
 Sales volumes across the Group’s operations were adversely impacted by the above factors.”

 Meikles operates its supermarkets through TM Pick n Pay stores, a partnership that the firm has with South African retail giant, Pick n Pay.
 Meikles supermarket business contributes nearly 95% to the group’s total revenue.

 When the Zimbabwean dollar was first introduced as the RTGS dollar in February 2019, the exchange rate was pegged at US$1:RTGS$2,50.However, following the local currency being reintroduced as the sole legal tender in June that same year, the foreign currency exchange rate has fallen to the current US$1:ZW$18,20.

 On the parallel market, the foreign currency exchange rate stands at US$1:ZW$29.

 This has greatly ereded the value of wages and consumer spending.Despite this, Mpofu said in inflation-adjusted terms, revenue from continuing operations increased by 23% and 14% (475% and 335% in historical cost terms) for the quarter and nine months respectively.